 U.S. and Latin America operations consist of two major segments: Traditional and Non-Traditional.
 The Traditional segment primarily specializes in individual mortality-risk reinsurance and to a lesser extent, group, health and long-term care reinsurance.
 The Non-Traditional segment consists of Asset-Intensive and Financial Reinsurance.
-Asset-Intensive within the Non-Traditional segment also issues fee-based synthetic guaranteed investment contracts which include investment-only, stable value contracts, to retirement plans.
+Asset-Intensive within the Non-Traditional segment provides coinsurance of annuities and corporate-owned life insurance policies and to a lesser extent also issues fee-based synthetic guaranteed investment contracts, which include investment-only, stable value contracts.
+Financial Reinsurance within the Non-Traditional segment primarily involves assisting ceding companies in meeting applicable regulatory requirements by enhancing the ceding companies' financial strength and regulatory surplus position.
+Typically these transactions do not qualify as reinsurance under GAAP, due to the low-risk nature of the transactions, so only the related net fees are reflected in other revenues on the consolidated statements of income.